Do cheap vinyl players ruin records?

 Cheap doesn’t always mean bad.
 Some budget players balance cost and quality.
 Here are safe options for 2025.

 Fluance RT80 costs $200.
-Metal platter.
-Magnetic cartridge.
+It has a metal platter and magnetic cartridge.
 Tracks at 1.8 grams.
-Stable motor.
+Stable motor throughout.

 Pro-Ject Essential III costs $300.
-Acrylic platter.
-Low-vibration motor.
+Acrylic platter with low-vibration motor.
 Tracks at 1.2 grams.

 In 2025, Audio-Technica leads budget sales with 25% market share.
 Audio-Technica offers reliable models.